civitz/example-assignment/exercise1.md

+---
-# Exercise 1 : simple analytics web service
+title: 'Exercise 1: simple analytics web service'
+numbersections: true
+---

+# Context

 Design a webservice to track visits to a generic content from anonymous users (think about Google Analytics used to track played songs as an example).
 This service will be used in a website with 100 milions of users per day.